salvolannister/UnrealMultiplayerShooter/README.md

 # TODO

 - Add overlay for shrinking
-- The gun seems not to auto destroy if no one takes it
+- The gun seems not to auto destroy itself, if no one takes it
 - Don't send teleport location, but calculate it from both server and user side (this strategy reduces lag)
 - Set physics to falling when using Jetpack
 - Strange behaviour when you press J while landing